Shalem College: Citizenship and Peoplehood

-The college features a comprehensive citizenship curriculum, including an experiential course on the major challenges in Israeli society and the “Israel Story” event series, part of the Asper Center for Zionist.
+The college features a comprehensive citizenship curriculum, including an experiential course on the major challenges in Israeli society and the “Israel Story” event series, part of the Asper Center for Zionist Education at Shalem College.
 The series brings notable Israeli authors—including David Grossman, Meir Shalev, Eli Amir, and Micah Goodman—to campus to discuss texts that have shaped the nation’s narrative.
 The Shalem accelerator also encourages student initiatives for social change, several of which have become sustainable organizations and nonprofits organizations.

 Through the Koret Jewish Peoplehood Project at Shalem College, students have participated in delegations to the Bay Area and the AIPAC policy conference in Washington DC.

+Students at Shalem College are involved in a variety of community projects, including: the Shvil Yisrael Library, renovation of apartments for welfare families in the neighborhood, and more.

+When it comes to professional development and integration into the job market, Shalem College provides students with comprehensive guidance and advice, which continues even after students have completed their degrees.
+This includes a personal mentoring program, integration into internships in a variety of organizations during their studies, both in Israel and abroad, professional training, an entrepreneurship accelerator, and more.

+Graduates of Shalem college continue on to advanced degrees at universities in Israel and abroad, and are integrated into leadership positions in government ministries; non-profit organizations and social enterprises; in education, culture, and media; in high-tech; and in the business sector.

 Leadership and Faculty

-The president of the Shalem Academic Center is the economist Prof. Russ Roberts, an author and a John and Jean de Nolte Research Fellow at the Hoover Institution of Stanford University.
-Roberts is also the moderator of the popular treatise "EconTalk".

-His predecessor in the position was Prof. Isaiah Gafni, an expert on Jewish history in the Second Temple period and former Professor Emeritus and Head of the Saul Rosenblum Chair in the History of the People of Israel at the Hebrew University of Jerusalem}.

-Upon the establishment of the institution, the position was held by Orientalist Dr. Martin Kramer, who was the first president of the Shalem Academic Center, and he served in the position from 2013 to 2017.
+The president of the Shalem College is the economist Prof. Russ Roberts, host of the popular podcast "EconTalk: Conversations for the Curious”, and author of “Wild Problems” and other books.
+His predecessor in the position was Prof. Isaiah Gafni, an expert on Jewish history in the Second Temple period and former Professor Emeritus and Head of the Saul Rosenblum Chair in the History of the People of Israel at the Hebrew University of Jerusalem.
+Upon the establishment of the institution, the position was held by Middle-East historian Dr. Martin Kramer, who served as president of the college from 2013 to 2017.
+The current Dean of the Faculty is Leon Kass.